Korean science fiction: In North Korea

 Kim Jong Il, the second Supreme Leader of North Korea, was an avid cinephile.
 In 1973 he published the treatise On the Art of the Cinema, which details his views on filmmaking as both an art form and a tool of propaganda.
 In 1978, the North Korean government abducted the South Korean filmmaker Shin Sang-ok and his ex-wife, the actress Choi Eun-hee.
-While in North Korea, Shin Sang-ok and Choi Eun-hee were forced to create seven films, including, most famously, Pulgasari, a science-fiction kaiju film heavily influenced by Japanese tokusatsu films such as the Godzilla franchise.
+While in North Korea, Shin Sang-ok and Choi Eun-hee were forced to create seven films, including, most famously, Pulgasari, a science fantasy kaiju film heavily influenced by Japanese tokusatsu films such as the Godzilla franchise.
 The two escaped in 1986.
 The films produced by the two while in North Korea are considered to have been significant milestones in the history of Korean cinema, and Pulgasari later became the first North Korean film to be shown in South Korean theaters.
 Pulgasari has also become a cult classic outside of North Korea.
 North Korean science fiction literature saw a resurgence under Kim Jong Il due to his slight loosening of literary censorship, as he was an avid fan of foreign science fiction media.

 1988 saw the publication of Hwang Chŏngsang's novella Green Ears of Rice, about scientists who develop a plant that cures cancer; according to some accounts, the novella was positively reviewed by Kim Jong Il himself, who called it a model for future works he wanted to see.
 Subsequent years also saw a number of translations of international science fiction in North Korea (although these were mostly limited to classics from the Soviet Union).
 In 1993 Hwang published his critical work, The Creation of Science Fiction Literature, which included a number of quotes from Kim Jong Il praising science fiction.
 In 2000, Chosŏn munhak (Korean Literature), North Korea's main literary magazine, started publishing science fiction stories, and science fiction books begun to be published by North Korean mainstream press agencies (previously, they tended to be published by their youth literature imprints).
 North Korea's third leader, Kim Jong Un, has also been described as supportive of science education, and his ascent to power in 2011 does not seem to have affected the situation of North Korean science fiction.